Publisher: Harlequin Teen

 Reviewed by: Kathy Davie

-First in the Call of the Forgotten, a spin-off series from the Iron Fey urban fantasy series for young adults.
+Third in the Iron Fey urban fantasy series for young adults.